There are ways to heal the knees. In 2007, my keys were weight training, prolotherapy, and a chiropractic maneuver known as traction.

 Right now, I’m basically doing most all of the above.
 Chiropractic traction still helps to alleviate the pain of joint on joint rubbing, because it provides a little separation, if only for a while.
 I’m doing regular weight training, although I’m not as rabid about it as I once was.
 And I’m doing the Pulsing Yoga.

 I was about to start another round of prolotherapy to see if I can regrow some of the meniscus that was removed, but finances got in the way.
-But when I’m ready, I’m lucky enough to have found out that the folks at Health Now Medical perform that procedure, and they’re just up the road!
+But when I’m ready, I’m lucky enough to have found out that the folks at Root Cause Medical Clinics perform that procedure, and they’re just up the road!
 (Of course, I’m not just healing a tear.
 I’m trying to regrow a fair amount of missing cartilage.
 Prolotherapy may not work for that.
 If I get any results at all, it will probably take years.
 All I can do is hope.
 And wish that I had never had cartilage removed in the first place.)